Journal

 Matt McNierneyEngineering

-At Modern Treasury, we are lucky to work with some of the largest fintechs and marketplaces in the US.
-We started with an API that allows companies to integrate bank rails in their products.
-Over time, however, we quickly realized our customers needed a way to track the high volumes of transactions and balances in their platforms.
+At Modern Treasury, we work with some of the largest fintechs and marketplaces in the US.
+We started with an API that lets companies integrate directly with bank payment rails.
+As our customers scaled over time, however, we quickly realized our they needed a way to track the high volumes of transactions and balances in their platforms.

-Companies that move money need a ledger: a scalable data store for financial transactions and balances.
+Companies that move money need a ledger: a scalable, double-entry database for financial transactions and balances.
 It seems simple.
-But as developers who work with money know, and as the news will attest to, this is actually a hard problem in computer science.
-This 6-part series is a summary of everything we learned helping our customers scale ledgers from scratch.
+But as developers who work with money know, and as the news will attest to, this is actually a complex computer science problem.
+This 6-part series summarizes what we've learned helping companies implement ledgers that are reliable, consistent, and fast.

 As financial services increasingly become embedded into mobile and web apps, more companies are facing the challenge of storing, transferring, and converting money.
-Typically, companies start by tracking money within their domain objects: the price of a ride share is a property of the ride; the monthly payout to a gym is a sum across bookings; the amount left to pay on a loan is stored on the loan object.
+Typically, most developers start by embedding financial logic directly into their domain models:

-• Companies need more sophisticated financial reporting as they grow.
-Every movement of money must be immutably recorded, keeping track of the source and destination of each dollar.
+• Reporting Needs Expand: Companies need more sophisticated financial reporting as they grow.
+Every movement must be immutably recorded, keeping track of the source and destination of each dollar for compliance and financial audits.

-• Stitching together a clean history of financial events becomes impossible as data models become more complex, companies migrate to service-oriented architectures, or multiple fintech SaaS products that aren’t natively integrated are introduced.
+• Data Becomes Fragmented: Stitching together a clean history of financial events becomes impossible as data models become more complex, companies migrate to service-oriented architectures, or multiple fintech SaaS products that aren’t natively integrated are introduced.

 All of these problems can be solved with a ledger database.